Arbitrum vs Base: Which Is Better for DeFi Trading?

 Ease of use and accessibility are key when choosing a Layer-2 network.

-Features like fiat on-ramps, wallet integrations, and user-friendly interfaces significantly affect how easily new users can enter the crypto markets.
+Ease of use and accessibility have a lot of roles to play in choosing a Layer-2 network.
+Some features like fiat on-ramps, wallet integrations, and easy-to-use interfaces highly determine how easily new users can enter the crypto markets.

 Ease of Use Very easy with direct Coinbase integration Very easy with direct Coinbase integration